gilesncwilliams/data-analytics-power-bi-report299/README.md

 ## Description of Project Tasks

-What follows is a descrption of the steps I took to complete each of the tasks requried to create the Power BI report.
+What follows is a descrption of the steps I took to complete each of the tasks to create the Power BI report.

 ### Loading Data

 The business has several sources of data in various locations and formats, including an Azure SQL Database and CSV files.
-Below is an overview of the process to extract, load and transform the data for each table.
+Below is an overview of the process to extract, load and transform the data for each table, using Power BI's Power Queary Editor.

 ![Static Badge](https://img.shields.io/badge/Load%20and%20Transform%20the%20Orders%20Table-red)

-Using Power BI's Get Data function, I conected and extracted the SQL database from the Azure account.

-In Power BI's Power Queary Editor:

-I used the Split Column feature to separate the date and times from the [Order Date] and [Shipping Date] into their own columns.
+The Orders table is held in an Azure SQL Database.
+After loading the data from Azure, I used the Split Column feature to separate the date and times from the [Order Date] and [Shipping Date] into their own columns.

-Then apllied a filter to the [Order Date] column to uncheck any rows with null values so they are not imported into the Orders table.
+Then apllied a filter to the [Order Date] column to uncheck any rows with null values so they would not be imported into the final Orders tablein Power BI.

 ![Static Badge](https://img.shields.io/badge/Load%20and%20Transform%20the%20Products%20Dimension%20Table-red)

-After loading the CSV using Power BI's data connector, I used the Remove Duplicates function on the product code column to ensure each product code is unique, and then removed any remaining nulls by unchecking them in the column filter.
+After loading the CSV using Power BI's data connector, to transform the data, I used the Remove Duplicates function on the product code column to ensure each product code is unique, and then removed any remaining nulls by unchecking the 'blanks' in the column filter dropdown.

 ![Static Badge](https://img.shields.io/badge/Load%20and%20Transform%20the%20Store%20Dimension%20Table-red)

-The Stores table is in a CSV on in a Azure Blob Storage container.
-After connecting and loading the data, I used the Combine Files button in the Power Query Editor to convert the data from the Stores.csv to ensure the data loads correctly.
+The Stores table is saved in a CSV file on in a Azure Blob Storage container.
+After connecting and loading the data, I used the Combine Files button in the Power Query Editor to convert the data from the Stores.csv to ensure the data loaded correctly.
 Unnecessary columns that were created during the CSV conversion process were then removed.

-Finally I used the Replace Values function to correct the errors with the values in the Region column.
+Was completed, I used the Replace Values function to correct the errors with some of the values in the Region column.

 ![Static Badge](https://img.shields.io/badge/Load%20and%20Transform%20the%20Customers%20Dimension%20Table-red)

 As the three region's customer data were in individual CSV files, I used Power BI's Combine and Transform feature to combine the CSVs and load as one table.

-Then, for use in the report, I created a Full Name column by combining the [First Name] and [Last Name] columns.
+Then, for later use in the report, I created a Full Name column by combining the [First Name] and [Last Name] columns.

-For each of the above tables, I renamed the tables to a single descriptive word without any abbreviations, and the columns were renamed to desciptive words using spaces as opposed to underscores or hyphens.
+For each of the above tables, I renamed the tables to a single descriptive word without any abbreviations, and the columns were renamed to desciptive words using spaces, as opposed to underscores or hyphens.

 ## Bulding the Data Model